 Additionally, it is a great practice to set a meeting at the end of each month to check in and see if your brand is reaching its goals and to assess your brand’s ROI on social media.
 See this blog for recommendations on how to effectively measure this.

 Your social media accounts are the interactive online face of your brand.
 They need to look and sound professional as well as reflect the personality of your brand.

-You’ll need well-designed images and clean, crisp copy that’s in line with the voice of your business.
+You’ll need well-designed videos and/or images, as well as concise, crisp copy that’s in line with the voice of your business.
 Make sure you have the resources to produce high-quality posts — and that may include staff members who specialize in creating and managing that content as well as a budget for outsourcing, paid ads, and professional tools for management and design of social media content.

 - Use Boosted to create social videos that look professionally produced.
 You can use your own footage or select stock footage, and then add text and other elements.
-Here is an example of the type of content you can create with Boosted:
+Here are some examples of the type of content you can create with Boosted:

 - Unsplash is a great resource for free, high-quality images that you can share across social media.

 - Pexels is also a great image resource, and offers free stock videos as well.